premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 `Test Closure` is a document that gives a summary of all the tests conducted and detailed analysis of the bugs and errors found/fixed/removed.

-Its required because it provides below functionalities
+It’s required because it provides the below functionalities
-- Formally Annouce Closure
+- Formally Announce Closure
 - Collate All Results
 - Provide Detail Analysis
 - Present Test Metrics to the client